 priorities, but only 22% of them set

 It might not be obvious what those key metrics are, and they may not be easy to find.
-You don’t need to be a math whiz to do this, but you do need to take the time, have those meaningful discussions, and put in the work to identify which metrics matter most to the success of your business.
+You don’t need to be a math whiz to do this, but you do need to take the time, have meaningful discussions, and work to identify which metrics matter most to the success of your business.
 Here are some of the most important metrics to consider:

 Identify and Quantify Leading and Lagging Indicators

 Once you have identified your leading indicators, start focusing on outcomes that show the results of your activities.
-Measure lagging indicators like project ROI, percent revenue from new products and services, increases in efficiency, and costs avoided.
-These lagging results will allow you to assess the effectiveness of your leading efforts.
+Measure lagging indicators like project ROI, the percentage of revenue from new products and services, increases in efficiency, and costs avoided.
+These lagging results will allow you to assess the effectiveness of your leading efforts.d

 To help select and organize your metrics, it’s best to align them with the three key areas that affect the success of your business.
 This will help simplify and provide a clear picture for all involved.
 And by fulfilling these buckets, it can greatly contribute to creating a culture of innovation.

-1. Return on investment metrics.
-ROI metrics address two measures, resource investments and financial returns.
+ROI metrics address two measures: resource investments and financial returns.
 The fiscal discipline helps justify and recognize the value of strategic initiatives, programs and the overall investment in innovation.

 Just begin!
-Choose three to five metrics and start measuring.
+Choose three metrics and start measuring.
 You’ll quickly find that you learn as you go and where no financial data is available, measure the activity.

 Use project metrics to build initial pipeline reporting and put it on a dashboard.
 Make the numbers visible monthly.
 This will drive interest and investment in effort by aligning team and individual success to the metrics and strategic direction.
 Because at the end of the day, where there is no math, there is no way to measure success, and there is no innovation.